sylvaindecout/jooq-handson/doc/conclusion.md

 Besides, migrating to jOOQ can be used as the occasion to regain control of your code base.
 You can address some underlying problems by questioning the interface with the DB directly on the level of SQL, without the bias of the object paradigm and its constraints.

-The fact that jOOQ is easy to integrate and can live alongside JPA makes it especially convenient for a gradual migration.
+Finally, the fact that jOOQ is easy to integrate and can live alongside JPA makes it especially convenient for a gradual migration.

+## Side notes

+* Code generation is not mandatory.
+But do you really want to do it manually, and even more so have to maintain it?
+* jOOQ is not only about typesafe SQL.
+An active-records approach and [DAO generation](https://blog.jooq.org/to-dao-or-not-to-dao/) are also available.
+  It makes sense for CRUD, but that is not what gives relevance to jOOQ.
+* jOOQ is free for recent versions of most open source DBs.
+But you have to pay if you use older versions, or DBs such as Oracle or SQL Server.
+See the [version support matrix](https://www.jooq.org/download/support-matrix) for detailed info.
+* Of course, jOOQ works without Spring.
+The main difference is that you need to rely on jOOQ to deal with transactions.

 ## What now?